The-Darph/fscm-api/README.md

 ## Build & Run

+__Make sure you configure everything first otherwise the app may build and run but then panic later.
+See [Configuration](#configuration) section below__

 1. Have Rust installed.
 2. Run `cargo build -p cli` from the root of the project.
 3. Update your `.env` file